Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 Headings

-Headings make a web page’s content easier to navigate for users and for screen readers that assist those with challenges that cause reading difficulties.
+Headings make a web page’s content easier to navigate for users and screen readers and assist those with challenges that cause reading difficulties.
 They break up sections of text, like an outline.
 The main heading serves as the headline that describes the purpose of the content, and subheads break up the text beneath the main heading.

 The HTML tags for headings range from the opening tag of <h1> and closing tag of </h1> to the opening tag of <h6> and closing tag of </h6>, with headings used in descending order of text size.
 Each page generally has a single <h1> main heading with smaller heading sizes that break up the subsequent text.